alpini/bluetooth-node/README.md

 On the machine to be used for the database server, start by running the command <code>rethinkdb</code> in the terminal.
 In a separate tab, navigate to the folder <code>~/bluetooth-node/setup</code>.
 For Node.js use the command <code>node setupRethink.js</code>, or for Python use the command <code>python setupRethink.py</code>.
 This creates a new database called <code>bluetooth_node</code> and the necessary tables.
 You can verify that the database and tables were created properly by navigating to <a href = "http://localhost:8080/#tables">http://localhost:8080/#tables</a> in your web browser while RethinkDB is running.

 <b>Remote Setup</b>:<br>
 This implementation uses a DaaS called <a href="http://compose.io">Compose</a> for remote RethinkDB hosting.
+To connect to the Compose RethinkDB, you must create an SSH tunnel.
+The SSH command to set up that tunnel is located on the Compose dashboard.
+However, before running that command you must create an SSH key for the machine trying to connect to the database and add it to a user.

 Credits
 =======